Obama warns of U.S. action as jihadists push on Baghdad

 Obama was looking at "all options" to help Iraq's leaders, who took full control when the U.S. occupation ended in 2011.
 "In our consultations with the Iraqis, there will be some short-term immediate things that need to be done militarily," he said.

-A U.S. defense official said the United States had been flying surveillance drones over Iraq to help it fight the militant Islamic State of Iraq and the Levant (ISIL).
+The Wall Street Journal reported on Thursday that the United States had been secretly flying drones over Iraq in small numbers since last year to gather intelligence on insurgents.

-The Wall Street Journal, which reported the flights had been taking place in small numbers since last year, quoted a senior U.S. official as saying the intelligence was shared with Iraqi forces.
-The official added: "It's not like it did any good."
+The newspaper quoted a senior U.S. official as saying the intelligence was shared with Iraqi forces, although the official added: "It's not like it did any good."

 In his comments, Obama referred to long-standing U.S. complaints that Shi'ite Prime Minister Nuri al-Maliki had failed to do enough to heal a sectarian rift that has left many in the big Sunni minority, shut out of power when U.S. troops overthrew Saddam Hussein in 2003, nursing grievances and keen for revenge.